Drexel University, Philadelphia, U.S.A.

 He has received numerous awards for his research including the European Carbon Association Award, S. Somiya Award from the International Union of Materials Research Societies, Nano Energy award from Elsevier, International Nanotechnology Prize (RUSNANOPrize), R&D 100 Award from R&D Magazine (twice) and two Nano 50 Awards from NASA Nanotech Briefs.

 He has been elected a Fellow of the American Association for Advancement of Science (AAAS), Materials Research Society, American Ceramic Society, the Electrochemical Society, Royal Society of Chemistry, NanoSMAT Society, as well as Academician of the World Academy of Ceramics and Full Member of the International Institute for the Science of Sintering.
-He also serves on the MRS Board of Directors and acts as Associate Editor of ACS Nano.
+He also served on the MRS Board of Director, serves on editorial boards of more than a dozen of journals and is acting as Associate Editor of ACS Nano.